NavinPoonia/Magic-Notes/README.md

 2 - Note Will Be Created With The Date Mentioned On The Note It Was Created On.

-3 - Notes Will Be Saved In LocalStorage Using JavaScript So That When Page Is Reloaded Notes Which Were Created Are Saved.
+3 - Notes Will Be Saved In LocalStorage Using JavaScript So That When Page Is Reloaded Notes Are Still Present.

 4 - User Can Search A Note By Title, Content Key-Word And Also By Date.